La Voix (song): Melodifestivalen

+Eurovision

 Sweden participated in the first semi-final of the 2009 Eurovision Song Contest in Moscow, Russia on 12 May 2009.
 Ernman was the fifth competing artist to perform and Sweden was subsequently announced at the end of the broadcast as one of the ten countries to have qualified for the final.
 Ernman performed again in the final on 16 May, with Sweden drawn to perform as the fourth country on stage, and subsequently finished in twenty-first place with a total of 33 points.
 The full breakdown of results published after the final revealed that in the first semi-final Sweden had finished in fourth place with 105 points.

 Chart performance

 The song debuted on the Swedish Singles Chart on the week of 13 March 2009 at number 31, before climbing to number 10 the following week and then number four in its third.

 On 26 April 2009, "La voix" went straight to number one on the Svensktoppen radio chart.

 In May 2009, the single entered at 29 in the Belgium Ultratip, moved up to 27 in its second week and then fell off the chart.